saschwarz/steve-agilitynerd/content/deck-remodeling.rst

    </div>

-So once everything was rebuilt I had to wait over winter for the new wood to weather enough to stain everything.
+So once everything was rebuilt I had to wait over winter for the new wood to weather enough for it to accept stain.

 Refinishing
 ===========